saurabh9495/instagram_miner/README.md

 ` python manage.py createsuperuser `

-We need to communicate this addition to Django, so we'l have to do another migration:
+We need to communicate this addition to Django, so we'll have to do another migration:

 ` python manage.py makemigrations ig_miner_app `